CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/Exercise3.md

 - Task 2: Create a Threat Indicator

-### Task 1: Connect the Threat Intelligence connector from content hub
+### Task 1: Connect the Threat Intelligence connector

 1. In the Azure portal search bar, type **Microsoft Sentinel (1)**, then select **Microsoft Sentinel (2)**.